Assignment Help

 Scenario 1: Microsoft Word Crashed Mid-Document

-Step 2: If no recovery panel: Go to File > Info > Manage Document > Recover Unsaved Documents.
+Step 2: If no recovery panel: File > Info > Manage Document > Recover Unsaved Documents.

-Step 3: If that’s empty: Navigate manually to the AutoRecover folder (see path above for your OS).
-Look for .asd files sorted by date.
+Step 3: Navigate manually to the AutoRecover folder and look for .asd files sorted by date.

 Scenario 2: File Accidentally Deleted

-- Open and Repair: In Word, go to File > Open > Browse, find the file, click the dropdown arrow on the Open button, and select Open and Repair.
+• Open and Repair: File > Open > Browse → dropdown on Open button → Open and Repair

 Scenario 4: Google Docs Content Accidentally Deleted

 Go to File > Version History > See Version History.
-Scroll back through the timeline to a version before the deletion.
-Preview it to confirm the content is there, then click Restore this version.
-If you accidentally deleted the entire Google Doc from Drive: go to Google Drive Trash — deleted files are kept there for 30 days.
-Find your document, right-click, and select Restore.
-For research paper writing, accidentally deleting a critical section is terrifying — but Google Docs version history makes it entirely recoverable.
+Scroll to a version before the deletion, preview it, then click Restore this version.
+If the entire file was deleted from Drive, go to Google Drive Trash — files are kept 30 days before permanent deletion.

 Don’t Let Data Loss Cost You a Grade